Robert L. King: Education

 In 1998, King became Pataki's budget director.
 In 1999, after a nearly year-long search, Pataki advanced King as a candidate to fill the shoes of John W. Ryan, the ailing Chancellor of the State University System, a move applauded by fiscal conservatives, but criticized by the SUNY rank and file.
 King had little experience in higher education and had authorized a SUNY budget freeze only two months prior.
 Additionally, Pataki had a longstanding desire to reduce the role of the state in the University's funding which already led to one Chancellor's departure.
 SUNY's board of trustees unanimously approved him and he took office on January 1, 2000.

 During his time as Chancellor, funding for the University System began to shift from state taxpayers to private hands, which required campuses to seek revenue from tuition increases, from outside research grants and contracts, and from outside donations.
 King also sought to index tuition to inflation for the first time in the University System's history.

 Also the system made significant gains in enrollment, average SAT scores, research and fundraising.
 Total headcount enrollment grew by 40,000 students from 2000 to 2004, and the number of minority students grew 20 percent.
 SAT scores of incoming freshmen improved at every campus, and the average SAT score for the system was 1150 in 2004, 100 points above the national public mean score.
-From 2000 to 2005, SUNY research grew from $554.6 million to $918.9 million while fundraising grew $186.9 million in 2000 to $323.6 million in 2003.
+Research increased from $501 million in 1999 to $851 million in 2004.

 After five years on the job, King sought a leave of absence, citing family issues, but the paid sabbatical raised the ire of the New York State Legislature.
 King publicly rescinded his request, and spent the next few months negotiating an agreement to move from his position into that of Interim President of State University of New York at Potsdam.